etherscan-io/bitshares.foundation/_workers/2020-02-bitshares-ui.md

 Duties are to sync and review progress and discuss priorities for inter-team efforts.

-### **Developers (Misc)**
+### **Developers**

-All developers will coordinate efforts to follow prioritization of issues attached by Project Manager or Release Manager based on requirements needed for following the Release Schedule set.
+All developers will coordinate efforts to follow prioritization of issues attached by Project Manager or Release Manager based on requirements needed for following the Release Schedule.
 At the start and end of all milestones the developers should make sure they follow the plan set out for them.
 Bounties are not free for all, and only hand-picked motivated developers that finish the task will be selected.
 Failure to finish within the agreed timeline may result in loss of compensation.

+In addition to all personal engaged in the fixed team, following individuals are seeking to continue the development:

+ - Ihor Brazhnichenko, @gibbsfromncis.
+Former UX coordinator returns as dev only.
+Development experience: 8 years of professional front-end development, 5 years of team management, strong UI/UX eye.
+Different kinds of projects: IoT Platform for managing 100,000 online devices across the world, real-time online games, a portal for infrastructure management for communications network company that transmits radio and TV programmes, popular food delivery service.
+ - @ety001, developer from the chinese community.
+Will also help to faciliate communications

 ### **Budget**

-TODO

 Budget includes fixed positions and development costs for the team.